jonnonz1/nz-statute-book/acts/public/2013/psychoactive-substances-act-2013.md

 ### 71 Offence relating to personal possession of psychoactive substance that is not approved product
 (1) A person commits an offence if the person has a psychoactive substance that is not an approved product in his or her possession.
 (2) Subsection (1) does not apply to a person who holds a licence in respect of the psychoactive substance.
-(2A) Subsection (1) also does not apply to a drug and substance checking service provider if the provider has possession of the psychoactive substance in the course of performing the provider’s functions.
+(2A) Subsection (1) also does not apply to a drug and substance checking service provider if the service provider has possession of the psychoactive substance in the course of performing the service provider’s functions.
-(2B) Subsection (2A) is subject to the service provider’s terms and conditions of appointment.
+(2B) Subsection (2A) is subject to the conditions of the service provider’s licence.
 (3) A person who commits an offence against subsection (1) is liable on conviction to a fine not exceeding $500.

 **Infringement offences**